-- Letter of support/leave from your home institution and/or letter of invitation from U.S. Institution is not required, but highly encouraged to include and will be taken into account when evaluating your application.
+- Letter of support/leave from your home institution is not required, but highly encouraged and will be taken into account when evaluating your application.

-- Applicants must have proficiency in English appropriate for carrying out the proposed project in the U.S. (The English language competence will be checked at the in-person interview.)
+- Applicants must have proficiency in English appropriate for carrying out the proposed project in the United States.
+(English language competence will be checked at the in-person interview.)

-- Applicants must intend to return to their home institution upon completion of the program, reengage in teaching activities, and implement newly gained knowledge and experience gained on this program.
+- Applicants must intend to return to their home institution upon completion of the program, reengage in teaching activities, and implement newly-gained knowledge and experience obtained on this program.

 - Incomplete applications will not be considered.

-- Fulbright Program reserves the right to check any information given in the application documents.
-In case any discrepancy with real facts will be revealed the applicant participation in the Fulbright competition will be suspended.
+- The Fulbright Program reserves the right to check any information in the application documents.
+In case any discrepancy with real facts is revealed the applicant’s participation in the Fulbright competition will be suspended.

 - Material misrepresentation (e.g., plagiarism) at any time during the application or grant period is grounds for selection withdrawal or grant termination.

-- No specific reason for selection or non-selection of applicants will be given.
+- No specific reason for selection or non-selection of applicants will be provided.

-- International airfare to and from the U.S.
+- International airfare to and from the United States

 - Full financial support in the United States